mkskitka/Comp20/Proposal/README.md

   -Users can search for recipes based on their tags -Users can rate other recipes
-  -A main feed will display all recipes in chronological order
+  -A main feed will display all recipes in chronological order -User can save or like recipes
+  -user can add the ingrediants of a specific recipe to their shopping cart for future grocery runs

+  We will have filter specifications to reorder the user's main feed of recipes based on their preferences and dietary needs -a degree of difficulty filter(is the meal difficult to make) -a prep time filter (20, 30, 50min)
+  -dietary filter (gluten free etc)

   OUT OF PICK 4:
   -Geolocation: Users can find stores near them to buy ingredients for recipes